Our Future Path! A plan for a better world!

 First off, the more individuals who participate in a Pure Democracy, the less of a voice each of us has.
 It is simple math.
 If we give each of 12 individuals 5 minutes to talk, then that would just take an hour.
 If the number of individuals grows to 120, then we need 10 hours.
 If the number of individuals grows to 120 million, then we need 10 million hours.

 Then, there is the time it takes us to learn about and to analyze each issue, and then to form an opinion about each one.
-For simple issues, this may only take us an hour or so.
+For simple issues, this may only take us a few minutes or a few hours.
 However, complex issues may take us much longer.
 In fact, some issues may require us to be an expert on one or more subjects to be able to come to an informed opinion.
 For us to become an expert with the needed background knowledge, it may require years of education in subjects like law, medicine, finance or engineering.

 Representative Democracy